medkamel555/Ad_join/roles/ad_join/README.md

     domain: corp.exmple.com
 ```

-You can have look to example inventory setup in the github link below:
+You can have a look at the example inventory setup in the GitHub link below:

 [+] https://github.com/medkamel555/Ad_join